an1245/falco-plugin-salesforce/README.md

 ```

 ## Exported Fields
 There are a number of fields exported by the plugin.
+Not all fields will be available for all events - please refer to the Salesforce Real-Time Event Monitoring Object documentation [here](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_objects_monitoring.htm)

 | Field Name | Type | Description |
 | ----------- | ----------- |  ----------- |